NelsenEW/EEE-DIP-UAVIONICS/README.md

 The second phase emphasizes on collaborative team work to achieve a common objective of crafting novel solution to a real-world problem scenario to be unveiled during the project.
 The whole project brings forth a holistic experience of hands-on practicality; harnessing creativity to innovate and improvise in problem-solving.

 ## Course Guide and Demo
-For more information, please refer to demonstration folder and the PDF guide (UAVONICS guide vX.Y).
+For more information, please refer to the demonstration inside the `demonstration` folder as well as the PDF guide ("UAVONICS Guide vX.Y") and other reference materials under the `references` folder.

 ## Coordinators
 - Assoc Prof Lim Meng Hiot